wathigo/Newsweek-clone/README.md

 # Newsweek-clone
-A simple website that is designed to look like the [Newsweek] home page (https://www.newsweek.com).
+A simple website that is designed to look like the [Newsweek](https://www.newsweek.com) home page.
 You can find the live version of the website [here](https://wathigo.github.io/Newsweek-clone/).

 ## Preliquisites